nrfconnect/sdk-nrfxlib/softdevice_controller/README.rst

 SoftDevice Controller
 #####################

-The |controller| is an RTOS-agnostic library built for the Nordic Semiconductor devices that support Bluetooth.
+The |controller| is an RTOS-agnostic library built for the Nordic Semiconductor nRF52 and nRF53 Series.
+It supports Bluetooth 5.
 The library utilizes services provided by the :ref:`mpsl`.

 The |controller| is distributed in different variants containing different features.
-The libraries are available as soft-float, softfp-float, and hard-float builds for the nRF52, nRF54H and nRF54L Series, and as a soft-float build for the nRF53 Series.
+Variants for the Arm Cortex-M4 processor are available as soft-float, softfp-float, and hard-float.
+Variants for the Arm Cortex-M33 processor are available as soft-float only.

 |BLE| feature support: